vinfalardeau/RE-rosgen/docs/report/HEGSRR-Replication-Report.md

 2. Identify the coordinate system(s) and projection(s) used during the original analysis
 3. Specify if/how edge effects were addressed.
 Provide details regarding the extent of any buffer or guard areas used.
 4. Describe the type of model, the specification of that model, distributional assumptions of the model, and any post-hoc analyses used to test each hypothesis.
 Key aspects of some common geographical analyses include:
-   a.
-If a spatial weighting scheme was used, provide a functional description of that scheme
+   - If a spatial weighting scheme was used, provide a functional description of that scheme
-   b.
-If a spatial model was used, provide detailed description of that model
+   - If a spatial model was used, provide detailed description of that model
-   c.
-If a classifier was used, provide details about the selection of training data, validation data, and if any independent test data
+   - If a classifier was used, provide details about the selection of training data, validation data, and if any independent test data
-   d.
-If a spatial multi-level model was used, identify the spatial scale of each level, the variable included at each level, and the levels any spatial structures or cross-scale structure are estimated at.
+   - If a spatial multi-level model was used, identify the spatial scale of each level, the variable included at each level, and the levels any spatial structures or cross-scale structure are estimated at.
 Inference Criteria, Results, and Robustness: For each separate hypothesis, provide a description of the results of the original study and the relevant inference criteria and robustness checks
 1. Describe the specific criteria (e.g., p-values, effect size, model fit) and thresholds that were used to make inferences.
-   a.
-Identify any adjustments made for multiple testing (e.g., Bonferroni, Sidak) and how they were implemented.
+   -	Identify any adjustments made for multiple testing (e.g., Bonferroni, Sidak) and how they were implemented.
 2. Describe the result associated with each hypothesis.
-   a.
-Identify the size and direction of the effect, measure of variance of the effect, statistical assessments
+   -	Identify the size and direction of the effect, measure of variance of the effect, statistical assessments
 3. Describe any robustness checks that were completed to assess the strength and reliability of inferences for each hypothesis.
 Identify any spatial components varied during robustness checks.

 ## Materials and Procedure